HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Next, go inside to your air handler and remove the vent cap from the top of the vent tee.
 Scrub the interior of the drain line from the vent tee opening.
 You’ll want to dislodge any debris from your drain line and remove any clogs.

 Finally, create a mixture of 1 part bleach to 1 part water, and pour the mixture down the vent tee opening.
-The bleach mixture is to aid in killing the slimy algae that grows inside your AC drain line.
+The bleach mixture is to aid in killing the slimy algae that grow inside your AC drain line.
 Bleach also helps sanitize and prevent future algae growth.

 If you cant fit a drain brush in your drain line because it is completely clogged, then you may need to use a wet/dry vacuum.
 You can use a wet/dry vacuum to suck the debris out of the drain line.
 It may help to use some duct tape to secure the vacuum hose to the drain line opening to ensure it forms a good seal before sucking the slime out.